 We chose the Lady naming ceremony to also launch the new Trust branding and the LT logo and tag line “making holidays accessible” were well received by visitors, volunteers and media.
 Shropshire Lady was of course, in the new livery.

 As the demand for the holiday boat showed continued growth, and the funds were available, in July 2017 the trustees decided to commission a second one.
 Using the experience gathered with the design of Shropshire Lady, plans were drawn up for a 70’ 6-berth boat to be built at the same boatyard.
 Most of the design features which so benefitted Shropshire Lady were included, plus an exceptionally large bathroom for a canal barge.
 After an extended journey from Stoke to Lyneal, caused by a major breach on the Middlewich Canal, Shropshire Maid arrived to be named by the Lord Lieutenant and his wife, Sir Algernon and Lady Jane Heber-Percy, at an open ceremony on 26th May 2018.

 Late in 2017, after the new brand launch, the Shropshire Lady launch, and the commissioning of Shropshire Maid, an anonymous donation was made to the Trust, specifying that it was for the refurbish of Shropshire Lass in the new livery.

-It was a proud moment indeed for all associated with Lyneal Trust when all three boats arrived in convoy at the wharf for the naming ceremony, a brief interlude before boats and the team went back to “work” to ensure that the c1500 people using our facilities in 2018 enjoy their experience.
+It was a proud moment indeed for all associated with Lyneal Trust when all three boats arrived in convoy at the wharf for the naming ceremony, a brief interlude before boats and the team went back to “work” to ensure that the c1500 people using our facilities in 2018 enjoyed their experience.